 What to consider when reviewing your 2021 property assessment notice:

 - Property assessment is one element that is used when the City calculates its property taxes each year.

-- Valuation for Single Family Homes has decreased by 3%, and valuation for Strata Homes has increased by 2%.
-Generally speaking, this appears to indicate an increased desirability of Strata Homes in our community.
+- Valuation for Single Family Homes has increased by 2%, and valuation for Strata Homes has increased by 1%.
+Generally speaking, this appears to indicate an increased desirability of Single Family Homes in our community.

 - BC Assessment provides a wealth of assessment information for those who want to learn more about the valuation of their property on bcassessment.ca.
 The toll free phone number for property-related inquiries is 1-866-825-8322.